-The interior was renovated in 1971 when the altar was moved closer to the congregation in response to the II Vatican council.
-The old marble high altar, topped by a Calvary scene, remains in the apse.
-The cathedral has two organs, a W. W. Kimball pipe organ in the loft and the Druffel Memorial organ located in the transept.
+The interior was renovated in 1971 when the altar was moved closer to the congregation.
+The cathedral has two organs, a W. W. Kimball pipe organ in the loft and the Druffel Memorial organ.
 The stained glass windows are from Bavaria.

 Sadly, I didn’t make it back during the day for interior photos, but if I’m back in the area I’ll be sure to update this post.